Shelley Turner, LCSW, Director of Developmental Services Behavioral Health Programs

 Katie received her bachelor’s degree in child and adolescent development from Point Loma Nazarene University.
 She previously worked as a behavioral therapist for children on the autism spectrum and brings experience in applied behavior analysis to our team.
 Previously, Katie worked as a preschool teacher.
 She has also volunteered for many sports programs for children with varying abilities.
 In her free time, she loves going to the beach, hanging out with friends and family, and taking care of her kitten.

 Lara earned her degree in child development and is currently pursuing a degree in psychology.
-Lara has worked in the field of child development since 2003 with both neuro-typical children and children with special needs.
-In her spare time, Lara enjoys reading, watching movies, catching up on some sports, painting/drawing, spending quality time with her family and trying out different types of cuisines.
+She has worked in the field of child development since 2003 with both neuro-typical children and children with special needs.
+In her spare time, Lara enjoys reading, watching movies, catching up on sports, painting/drawing, spending quality time with her family and trying out different types of cuisines.

 Sally received her associate’s degree in early childhood development from Grossmont Community College.
-She has worked for over twenty-five years in the field of childhood development.
+She has worked for over 25 years in the field of childhood development.
 In her spare time, she enjoys hiking, biking and gardening.

 Jessica earned her bachelor’s degree in child and family development from San Diego State University.
 She also completed a credential program at San Diego State University in early childhood special education.
 She has worked with young children since 2005 in the home and school settings.
 In her free time, Jessica enjoys reading, listening to reggae music and being outside in beautiful San Diego.

-Kim Arndt, M.S., OTR/L
+Martha Beck-Monroe, M.S., OTR/L